Tag: Three Gang Switch Box

 OLD EXTERIOR LIGHT FIXTURE WIRING

-I was called to install an exterior light fixture next to a front door.
+I was called to install an exterior light fixture next to the front door.
 Below is what I found when I arrived.

 The client had no idea how long the old exterior light fixture wiring had been like that, but they wanted the new light fixture to be controlled by the wall switch inside.

-I was lucky.
-The existing switch box for this light was located behind it and down approximately three feet.
-I was not able to pull out the old BX cable, but I was able to fish a new cable into the switch box.
+The existing switch box for this light was located behind it and down approximately three feet inside the house.
+I could not pull out the old BX cable, but I could fish a new cable into the switch box.

 A new metal switch and receptacle box fit perfectly in the hole, and I was able to screw it to the wood using #6 wood screws.

-I grounded the new electrical box using the grounding conductor in the Romex cable; however, this is no longer permitted in the National Electrical Code.
+I grounded the new electrical box using the grounding conductor in the Romex cable; however, the National Electrical Code no longer permits this.
 A separate grounding pigtail for the box must be installed.

 See my blog post about grounding switches and outlets for more details about metal box grounding.

-The existing three gang switch box had some old wiring in it that was in good condition.
-Notice that the original installer did not remove the unused cable clamps inside the electrical box.
+The existing three-gang switch box had some old wiring in it that was in good condition.
+The original installer did not remove the unused cable clamps inside the electrical box.

 I snipped the old wires that went to the light fixture so they would never be used again and to give me room.

-The three gang box was grounded through the BX cable armor, an approved grounding conductor.
+The three-gang box was grounded through the BX cable armor, an approved grounding conductor.
 I used a machine screw, grounded the Romex ground to the box, and left a pigtail to connect to the new switch.
-As I mentioned previously, this grounding method is no longer approved.
-It is required to have a separate grounding pigtail just for the box.
+As I mentioned previously, this grounding method is...